UK residents with foreign income or gains: certificates of residence: customised certificates of residence and side letters

 Customers occasionally ask HMRC to provide a customised Certificate of Residence (CoR) for the purpose of claiming relief under a Double Taxation Agreement.
 For example, a customer may ask HMRC to confirm that they fulfil particular conditions of the DTA in question.

-Any such side letter should be headed “THIS IS NOT A CERTIFICATE OF RESIDENCE FOR THE PURPOSES OF ANY DOUBLE TAXATION AGREEMENT WITH THE UNITED KINGDOM” and, for the sake of consistency, should be referred to CTISA Business International, Foreign Profits Team.
+Any such side letter should be headed “THIS IS NOT A CERTIFICATE OF RESIDENCE FOR THE PURPOSES OF ANY DOUBLE TAXATION AGREEMENT WITH THE UNITED KINGDOM” and, for the sake of consistency, should be referred to CSTD Business, Assets & International, Base Protection Policy Team.